 The diagnosis of adenocarcinoma is usually made after a small sample of tissue is removed in a procedure called a biopsy and the tumour is later removed in a resection specimen such as an esophagectomy.
 In many cases a portion of the stomach is removed at the same time.

-Grade is a word pathologists use to describe how different the cancer looks compared to normal tissue.
-Because adenocarcinoma develops from tissue which looks like small bowel (Barretts esophagus), the grade for adenocarcinoma of the esophagus is based on how different the cancer cells look compared to the normal cells in the small bowel.
+Grade is a word pathologists use to describe how different the cancer looks compared to normal, healthy tissue.
+Because adenocarcinoma develops from tissue which looks like small bowel (Barretts esophagus), the grade for adenocarcinoma of the esophagus is based on how different the cancer cells look compared to the normal, healthy cells in the small bowel.

 The normal small bowel is made up of small round structures called glands.
 For this reason, adenocarcinoma is given a grade based on how much of the tumour is made up of glands.
 The grade is divided into four levels which range from tumours with lots of glands to tumours with few if any glands.